 Breach of Contract

-An employment contract can take one of two forms.
-The first is what we more typically think of as a contract – a written document, negotiated and then signed by the employer and the employee, promising employment for a specific period of time, and setting out the pay, benefits, etc., over the life of the contract.
+Your rights to bring such claim differ depending on the type of contract that has been entered into, with employment contracts generally taking one of two forms.
+The first is what we more typically think of as a formal contract – a written document, negotiated and then signed by the employer and the employee, promising employment for a specific period of time, and setting out the pay, benefits, etc., over the life of the contract.
 The second is a very different kind of contract, referred to as an “implied contract” because it is based on promises that are implied by the provisions of an employee handbook and not on any negotiated agreement.

 As to the written employment contract, the problem is that there are employers who don’t honor the agreements they negotiate.
 Over the years, we have handled numerous cases against employers who have signed contracts promising employees a certain salary, bonus, or severance pay, only to then turn around and break the promises they have made.
 While these cases may not be easy, the issue is always clear: was the contract broken or not.